gruntjs/grunt-contrib-compress/README.md

 This is used to define which mode to use, currently supports gzip, tar, tgz (tar gzip) and zip.

+As of v0.2.2, this is now automatically detected per dest:src pair but can be overridden per target if desired.

 ##### basePath ```string```

 This option adjusts internal filenames to be relative to provided path, within the resulting archive file.

+This has been automatically detected per dest:src pair for some time now but can be overridden per target if desired.

 ##### flatten ```boolean```